Deep Neural Newsvendor: Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds

 \section{Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds}

-Machine learning methods using neural networks are often perceived as black boxes, where the outputs are obtained by feeding the covariates into trained networks.
-They have demonstrated remarkable practical performance in various situations, given that the data amount is ``adequate."
-Despite their prevalent success, several questions naturally arise: How does the performance improve as more data is available?
-How does the network structure, such as depth, width, and size, influence prediction performance?
-Most importantly, can DNNs effectively solve the target problem with theoretical guarantees rather than relying solely on trial and error?
-In this section, we address these questions in the context of the data-driven newsvendor problem by examining the theoretical non-asymptotic excess risk bounds for DNN solutions in terms of the sample size and network structure.
+{Machine learning methods using neural networks are often perceived as black boxes, where outputs are produced by feeding covariates into trained networks.
+They have demonstrated remarkable practical performance in various tasks, e.g., image classification \citep{krizhevsky2012imagenet,he2015delving}, game intelligence \citep{silver2016mastering}, and speech recognition \citep{hinton2012deep}, given that the data amount is ``adequate."
+Despite these successes, several questions naturally arise: How does the performance improve as more data is available?
+How does the network structure, such as the network depth and width, influence prediction accuracy?
+Most importantly, can DNNs solve the target problem with theoretical guarantees rather than relying solely on trial and error?} In this section, we address these questions in the context of the data-driven newsvendor problem by examining the theoretical non-asymptotic excess risk bounds for DNN solutions in terms of the sample size and network structure.